Tristan1918/Factors-affecting-student-GPA/README.md

-# Factors affecting student GPA
+# Factors affecting students' GPA

 ## What is the project about?

 ![image](https://github.com/user-attachments/assets/639b8c0e-4a96-430e-b8c9-2b84ec5c875c)

-The report aims to analyze the factors that can affect students' GPA.
+This project aims to examine the factors that can affect students' GPA.

 ## Data Source: Where Our Data Comes From